 3. Installing Container Engine

-Next, install Docker CE or Podman as the container engine.
-You can choose and install one of the two according to your usage environment and preference, referring to the Docker official documentation and Podman official documentation.
+Next, install Docker CE or Podman as your container engine.
+Choose one based on your environment and preference, referring to the Docker official documentation and Podman official documentation.

-The following table summarizes the main differences and pros and cons of Docker and Podman.
+The following table summarizes the key differences and pros/cons of Docker and Podman:

 ---|---|---|